threefoldfoundation/tfchain/README.md

 which is fine as long as you use the menmonic given above as seed, as the genesis block stakes and coins are attached to that one.

+### Using multiple wallets on the same machine

+A single `tfchain` daemon doesn't allow multiple wallets for the time being.
+In order to have multiple wallets running on the same machine you therefore need to run multiple `tfchaind` daemons, with each daemon:
+  - using a unique persistent directory (either by starting each daemon from a different directory or by explicitly setting it using the `--persistent-dir` flag);
+  - exposing itself using a unique port.
+These different can manually be connected to one another using the `tfchainc gateway connect localhost:[port]` command.

 ## technical information

 tfchain is using and build on top of [Rivine][rivine], a generic blockchain protocol, using Proof of Blockstake (PoB), rather than the also popular Proof of Work (PoW).
 It allows for custom blockchain implementations, hence tfchain is a custom implementation of the [Rivine][rivine] protocol.